1966

 1969

-Oct.
-29– First two nodes of Advanced Research Projects Agency Network (ARPANET) connected between UCLA’s School of Engineering and SRI International.
+October 29 – First two nodes of Advanced Research Projects Agency Network (ARPANET) connect UCLA’s School of Engineering and SRI International.
 Allows data to be transferred between points.
 Successive nodes would expand globally to become the internet.

 1972